Faith in Everyone to Shine Brightly

 ‘Faith in Everyone to Shine Brightly’

-At St Mary's we consider every child's ability to express themselves through skillful, accurate writing to be an essential life-skill that underpins their successful education and their successful future.
+At St Mary's we consider every child's ability to express themselves through skilful, accurate writing to be an essential life-skill that underpins their successful education and their successful future.

 Writing for Purpose